 Roman Archaeology

 If you are interested in Spello's ancient past, pay a visit to the Villa of the Mosaics located at the bottom of the old town.
-Discovered in 2005, the modern complex built to protect the excavation site is a worthy stop and highlights Spello's importance in Roman archaeology.
+Discovered in July 2005 during construction of a public car park just outside the walls, the modern complex built to protect the excavation site is a worthy stop and highlights Spello's importance in Roman archaeology.
+Inside, roughly 500 square meters of intricately preserved floor mosaics span ten of the villa's twenty excavated rooms, including an impressive triclinium, or banquet hall, decorated with scenes of wine-pouring and wild animals.

 In fact, it was reported in January 2024 that a large Roman temple complex had been discovered underneath a Spello parking lot.
-This small Umbrian town holds a wealth of Roman archaeology waiting to be explored.
+American researchers, working from a rediscovered 4th-century letter attributed to Emperor Constantine, used underground imaging to pinpoint the site before excavating it, uncovering what has been described as one of the largest known temples of the Imperial Cult from the late Roman Empire.
+It's a striking reminder that this small Umbrian town holds a wealth of Roman archaeology still waiting to be explored, quite literally beneath its everyday streets.

 Le Infiorate di Spello